kevinsogo/compgen/docs_src/CONTEST.md

 - `kg kontest` expects that the command `kg make all` has been run for every problem.

-- The `*_count` fields are optional.

-- `judge_count` can be replaced by `judges` which should be a list of judge names.
-The same with the other `*_count`s.

-- The `teams` field is also a bit special: you can group teams according to their university.
-See `examples/contest.json` for an examsple.

 A working example is provided in `examples/contest.json`.
 You can run these to test it:

 ```bash